chimera-linux/cports/Usage.md

 * `--allow-unsigned` Do not sign packages and allow building without a signing key set up.
+  `-A ARCH`, `--host-arch ARCH` Override the host architecture.
+The given host arch must be runnable on the current kernel.
+This is typically useful for e.g.
+  32-bit builds on 64-bit architectures, or for emulated targets.
+Note that once a build root is bootstrapped, it decides the host architecture exclusively, so this is mostly useful for actions that bootstrap a new root.
 * `-a ARCH`, `--arch ARCH` Build for architecture `ARCH`, possibly cross compiling.
 * `-b ROOT`, `--build-root ROOT` *(default: `bldroot`)* Set the path to the build root to use.